 D – Tenure of treasury bill purchased

-Post-Office Time Deposits (POTD) is an investment scheme by Indian Post.
-It is a popular short-term scheme in rural and remote areas, and its tenure can be chosen from options of one year, two years, three years, and five years.
+Post-Office Time Deposits (POTD) is savings and investment scheme by Indian Post.
+It is a popular short-term savings scheme in rural and remote areas, and its tenure can be chosen from options of one year, two years, three years, and five years.
 It is similar to a Bank Fixed Deposit in many ways.

 The interest earned (subject to regular revisions.
 Presented rate as of 25th Jan 2022) as per the years are as follows: